dcos/dcos-e2e/docs/cli/source/dcos-docker-cli.rst

 A typical CLI workflow for open source DC/OS may look like the following.
 Install the CLI (see :doc:`install-cli`),  then create and manage a cluster:

-.. substitution-prompt:: bash $,# auto
+.. prompt:: bash $,# auto
+   :substitutions:

    # Fix issues shown by minidcos docker doctor
    $ minidcos docker doctor